batmen-lab/BioMANIA/README.md

 Currently, we only furnish scanpy data and pre-trained models.
 For experimenting with more libraries, use our library installation service.

+We also offer some demo chat, you can download it [here](https://drive.google.com/drive/folders/1V-vZeuKR59kq2IU3W_fW4bNCrZmRlSzD?usp=drive_link) and import it into the chatbot UI

 ### Installation of new library

 Enter the materials link under the custom mode in the library selection.
 This allows the installation of a new library as illustrated below: